-Senior Exercise Physiologist, Director at Pace Health Management and Deakin graduate, Ben Southam says being an exercise physiologist has given him so much satisfaction over the past six years.
+Senior Exercise Physiologist, Director at Pace Health Management and Deakin graduate, Ben Southam says being an exercise physiologist has given him so much satisfaction.
 'Not only from a patient success point of view, but also due to the large variety of scope an exercise physiologist can work on each day.'

 So what exactly does a career in clinical exercise physiology involve and what does it take to succeed?
 Ben gives us an inside look.